Entrance Hall: Tiffany and the Aesthetic Movement

 In 1882 President Chester A. Arthur commissioned Louis Comfort Tiffany to replace Walter's clear glass panels in the screen and the front door with fashionable colored art glass.
-The patterns included American eagles, and a shield with stripes, stars, and the initials "U.S." A high example of the Aesthetic Movement, Tiffany's glass would remain into the early 20th century.
+The patterns included American eagles, and a shield with stripes, stars, and the initials "U.S." in the center panel.
+A high example of the Aesthetic Movement, Tiffany's glass would remain into the early 20th century.
 A recreation of the Tiffany screen was painted by artist Peter Waddell in 2004.

 McKim's return to Neoclassicism

 In 1902, soon after taking office and occupying the White House, President Theodore Roosevelt engaged architect Charles Follen McKim in the redesign of the White House.
 McKim reconfigured the house, adding wings, demolishing the greenhouses, and sweeping away the ornate late 19th century interiors.
 McKim attempted to make the White House interiors appear closer to how they had near the time of construction, during the period of the early republic.
 McKim's office McKim, Mead, and White researched the house's history, and where no clear documentation was available created rooms in the then popular Colonial Revival and Beaux Arts styles.

 In the Entrance Hall, McKim removed the Tiffany screen, (Note: It has long been known that McKim, Mead & White sold the Tiffany screen at auction for $275 ($ in dollars), less than a tenth of its original value.
 But the purchaser was not known.
-However, in June 2005, Harriet Stout, curator of the Chesapeake Beach Railway Museum in Chesapeake Beach, Maryland, told the producers of the PBS series Antiques Roadshow that the Chesapeake Beach Railway purchased the glass screen and had it installed at the Belvedere Hotel in Chesaspeake Beach.
+However, in June 2005, Harriet Stout, curator of the Chesapeake Beach Railway Museum in Chesapeake Beach, Maryland, told the producers of the PBS series Antiques Roadshow that the Chesapeake Beach Railway purchased the glass screen and had it installed at the Belvedere Hotel in Chesapeake Beach.
 Unfortunately, the hotel burned in 1923, and the screen was lost.
 Former First Daughter Margaret Truman also claimed that the screen ended up at the Belvedere Hotel in Chesapeake Beach, only to be lost to fire.)
 Hoban's Ionic columns, and the ornamental painting.
 In its place he created a far simpler neoclassical interior.
 On the south side of the room is a screen of single and paired Roman Doric columns.
 Doric pilasters are used on the east, north and west wall.
 A robust entablature of triglyphs, garlanded bureaucrania, ornamental cuirass, and spread Roman eagles integrate the frieze and ceiling.
 A simple color palette of soft ochres, gray and white contrasted dramatically with the Victorian era interior.
 The presidential arms were cast in bronze and installed in the center of the room's floor.
 Bronze torchères, still in use, and a simple lantern with a cylindrical glass chimney lit the room.
 McKim's new finishes though robust in form were made of plaster and stucco over wood frames hastily added to Hoban's original surfaces.
 While the response to McKim's interiors were positive, the Entrance Hall has been criticized for being more appropriate to a public building than a home.